jangroth/aws-certification-notes/solutions-architect-professional.md

 	* System configuration, system performance, running processes, and details of the network connections between systems
 	* Supports Microsoft Server, Amazon Linux, Ubuntu, RedHat, CentOS, SUSE...
 	* Resulting data can be exported as CSV or viewed within AWS Migration Hub
-* Data can be explorer using pre-defined queries in Amazon Athena
+* Data can be explored using pre-defined queries in Amazon Athena
 * On AWS
 	* <a href="https://aws.amazon.com/application-discovery/" target="_blank">Service</a> - <a href="https://aws.amazon.com/application-discovery/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/application-discovery/index.html" target="_blank">User Guide</a>